 In addition to all things Mexican, I have a huge variety of interests.
 I’m a good cook.
 I bake my own bread when it’s not too hot out.
 I have vegan tendencies at home, but eat meat in restaurants, and occasionally grill my own steak.
 I love food from around the world.
-I garden.
-I ride a motorcycle, though that’s likely to end soon as it sits mostly unused in the garage.
-I keep up with the news, with a heavy interest in the financial news, economics, and international issues.
+I keep up with the news, with a heavy interest in the financial news, economics, and politics.
 I enjoy photography, and like to travel.
 I love music of all kinds and play the accordion.
 My friends say I have a great sense of humor, and I definitely find the world filled with hilarious contradictions and absurd juxtapositions.

 My Connection to México:

 Since 2005, I’ve probably spent a month per year in Mexico, mostly DF, but “F” (my ex: 2006-2013) and I have traveled around the country quite a bit.
 Over that time, I’ve become largely fluent in Spanish, which gives me a good insight into the “true” Mexico.
 In 2016 I lived in Roma Sur, CDMX for nearly a year, before I went back to the States to care for my cancer-stricken mother.
 After two-and-a-half years of that, then covid, I was only able to return in June 2021, but I’ve been mostly here ever since.
 In May 2022 I became a residente temporal.
 The only thing keeping me from making it residente permanente is that I want to hang onto my US-plated car as long as possible.